 The diploma program can be completed in one year on a full-time basis or over a longer period of time on a part-time basis.
-It offers graduates of approved colleges an opportunity to pursue post-baccalaureate professional
+It offers graduates of approved colleges an opportunity to pursue post-baccalaureate professional preparation in the field of communications.
+A typical program requires 32 semester hours of study and typically includes the following courses:

-COMM 121 Visual Communication COMM 122 Writing and Editing Across the Media COMM 124 Media, Messages, and Society Five electives (chosen in consultation with faculty advisor; at least one 300-level course) Core courses may be waived by the depart- ment chair if the diploma student enters with equivalent coursework.
-Evidence of comple- tion of coursework is required.
-The student may take additional electives in lieu of the waived core course(s).
+Five electives (chosen in consultation with faculty advisor; at least one at the 300-level)

+Core courses may be waived by the department chair if the diploma student enters with equivalent coursework.
+Evidence of completion of coursework is required.
+The student must take additional electives in lieu of the waived core course(s).

-COMM 120 Communications Media (M1) (F-1,2; S-1,2)
+COMM 120 Communications Media (M1) (F,S)